archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

-# Creating An Archie Collection
+# Creating a Collection

-An Archie Collection is a NodeJS Monorepo that regroups multiple Shopify Theme [Sections](Sections.md) and Snippets in the form of child repositories in their respective namespaces.
+An Archie Collection is a NodeJS Monorepo that regroups multiple Shopify Theme [Sections and Snippets](Sections-and-Snippets.md) in the form of Archie Components in child repositories in their respective npm workspaces.

-## Prerequisites

-Please make sure you have followed the [Setup Guide](Setup.md)

-## Creating an Archie Collection

-### Node Package Creation
+## Node Package Creation

 We will start by creating a NodeJS Package.